 Now is the time for brands to carve out their niches in the cannabis marketplace, establish leadership positions, and prepare for local or national recognition and dominance.

-Among the top five resolutions for cannabis businesses in 2021, branding ranked in the second spot.
-With that in mind, define your brand, identify your target audience, implement your focused brand-building strategy, and prepare to grow your brand in 2021 and beyond.
+Interestingly, among the top five resolutions for cannabis businesses in 2021, branding ranked in the second spot.
+It’s nearly a year later, and the question businesses should be asking themselves is whether they actually took the right steps and made the best investments during the past 12 months to build their brands.
+If not, now is the time to define your brand, identify your target audience, implement your focused brand-building strategy, and prepare to grow your brand in the future.

 Want to see how the Cannabiz Media License Database can help you connect with cannabis and hemp license holders to build your brand?
 Schedule a demo and see how it can help your brand and your business grow.